awsdocs/aws-doc-sdk-examples/go/iam/README.md

 However, they might result in charges to your
 AWS account.

-To run a unit test, enter:
+To run a unit test, enter the following:

 `go test`

-You should see something like the following, where PATH is the path to the folder containing the Go files:
+You should see something like the following, where PATH is the path to the folder containing the Go files.

 ```sh
 PASS
 ok      PATH 6.593s
 ```

-If you want to see any log messages, enter:
+If you want to see any log messages, enter the following:

 `go test -test.v`